ashanthwal/equinox/README.md

 Also, when importing a file (not a package), be sure to add .js at the end or you will get a "module not found" error

-You can also install and setup Babel if you would like

 ### Run